symfony/symfony-docs/cookbook/profiler/matchers.rst

 :class:`Symfony\\Component\\HttpFoundation\\RequestMatcherInterface`.
 This
 interface requires one method:
 :method:`Symfony\\Component\\HttpFoundation\\RequestMatcherInterface::matches`.
-This method returns a falsey value to disable the profiler, any other value enables the profiler.
+This method returns false to disable the profiler and true to enable the profiler.

 To enable the profiler when a ``ROLE_SUPER_ADMIN`` is logged in, you can use something like::